unbanksytv/sudomint/README.md

 ## Rebasing NFT experiment

-NFTs that — as you stake them — give you more NFTs
+NFTs that — as you stake them — give you more NFTs.
+The Rebase Collection utilizes the ERC1155's ability to be both fungible and nonfungible.
+Each token in the collection has an elastic supply which means you can rebase on a single token id.
+RebaseCollection applies 'base units' and a 'scaling factor' to distribute tokens and scale the supply respectively.